styxit/HTPC-Manager/installation.md

 [Osx](#osx) - [Windows](#windows) - [Linux](#linux)

 ## General usage
-From the commandline you can run Htpc Manager with a few options to configure it's behavior.
+From the commandline you can run HTPC Manager with a few options to configure it's behavior.

 #### Basic:
 {% highlight text %}